 - Whether endpoint clients are Synchronized or not synchronized with the latest management server updates.
-The sync status shows an "X" when the policy or profile version is not synchronized with the management server or when the endpoint's profile name is out of sync. - Discovery Status (whether a discovery process is currently idle or running on the endpoint) - The discovery status shows N/A for endpoints that are not used in discovery, such as Linux endpoints. - Client Status (whether endpoint clients are enabled or disabled via the Bypass option)
+The sync status shows an "X" when the policy or profile version is not synchronized with the management server or when the endpoint's profile is not as it was set in the Manager. - Discovery Status (whether a discovery process is currently idle or running on the endpoint) - The discovery status shows N/A for endpoints that are not used in discovery, such as Linux endpoints. - Client Status (whether endpoint clients are enabled or disabled via the Bypass option)